ralna/GALAHAD/doc/Julia/rst-dir/struct_presolve_inform_type.rst

 continuation of status (name in previous column should be status, doxygen issue):

 * -58 (Z_CANNOT_BE_ZEROED) a dual variable whose value is nonzero because the corresponding primal is at an artificial bound cannot be zeroed while maintaining dual feasibility (on restoration).
-This can happen when :math:`( x, y, z)` on input of RESTORE are not (sufficiently) optimal.
+This can happen when $( x, y, z)$ on input of RESTORE are not (sufficiently) optimal.

 * -1 (MEMORY_FULL) memory allocation failed